 “We’re proud to be broadening the impact we can have on the health and wellbeing of the community while giving donors and corporate supporters the choice to support an area of healthcare which matters most to them.”

-Stroke SA Chair A/Prof Anne Hamilton-Bruce, who will stay involved as Chair of the Stroke SA Board of Governors, said the merger presents many opportunities for Stroke SA members and the broader community.
+Stroke SA Chair Associate Professor Anne Hamilton-Bruce (pictured), who will stay involved as Chair of the Stroke SA Board of Governors, said the merger presents many opportunities for Stroke SA members and the broader community.

 “Overall, the potential benefit of the merger to the Stroke SA community is significant, improving vital support services locally as well as in regional SA,” A/Prof Hamilton-Bruce said.